A Gas-Kinetic Scheme for Maxwell Equations: Numerical tests

-where $\boldsymbol{n}$ is the normal vector of the surface, $\boldsymbol{J}_s$ is the surface current density, $\rho_s$ is the surface charge density.
-The subscripts $1$ and $2$ represent the values on the two sides of the surface.
-On a perfectly conducting surface, the tangential electric field and the normal magnetic field are zero.
-The unknown surface current and charge densities are treated as jumps across the surface \cite{shang1995scattered}, then we have the following conditions:
+This section demonstrates the GKS's capability to simulate electromagnetic wave propagation around a complex geometry using an unstructured mesh.
+The test case models a small antenna, represented as a surface electric dipole, positioned on the aircraft fuselage.
+The time-harmonic current density of the dipole is

-This turns out to be a Neumann boundary condition for the normal electric field and the tangential magnetic field.
-For the outer boundary, an absorbing boundary condition such as the Perfect Matched Layer (PML) should be applied.
-However, for simplicity, the analytical solution of the incident wave is applied, and works relatively well in this case.
+where \(J_0 = 1 A/m^2\) and \(T = 0.1\)s are the amplitude and period, respectively.
+Simulations are performed with the antenna placed at several different locations to compare the resulting radiation patterns.

-The results are shown in Figure \ref{fig:sphere scattering Ez contour}.
-Figure \ref{fig:sphere scattering Ez contour}(a) shows the total $E_z$ field at $t=10$.
-The scattered field of $E_z$ is shown in Figure \ref{fig:sphere scattering Ez contour}(b).
-The scattered field is calculated by subtracting the incident field from the total field, i.e.
+The aircraft surface is modeled as a perfect electric conductor (PEC).
+The general interface conditions for electromagnetic fields are given by

-The forward scattering feature of the Mie scattering is captured as shown in Figure \ref{fig:sphere scattering Ez contour}(b).
-The total electric field profile around the circle of radius $1.5R$ on the $xy$-plane at $z=0.5$ is shown in Figure \ref{fig:sphere scattering schematic}.
-The results agrees well with the reference solution, which is calculated by the FVS method directly.
+where \(\boldsymbol{n}\) is the unit normal to the surface, \(\boldsymbol{J}_s\) is the surface current density, and \(\rho_s\) is the surface charge density.
+The subscripts \(1\) and \(2\) denote values on either side of the interface.
+On a PEC surface, the tangential electric field and the normal magnetic flux density vanish.
+The unknown surface currents and charges are treated as jumps across the boundary \cite{shang1995scattered}.
+Consequently, the gradient of these jumps in the normal direction must be zero, leading to the Neumann conditions: